EMHS Research Strategy

 Research focus areas

-In line with the state government’s WA Health and Medical Research Strategy 2023-2033, EMHS has defined three research focus areas that leverage our unique services and capabilities to best contribute to a vibrant WA health and medical research sector:
+In line with the WA Health and Medical Research Strategy 2023-2033, EMHS has defined three research focus areas:

 Implementation Plan

-The EMHS Research Strategy and Innovation Plan 2024-2028 will guide the development of research capacity and capability and strategically driven translatable research outcomes to achieve improved healthcare outcomes for our community.
+The EMHS Research Strategy and Innovation Plan 2024-2028 guides the development of research capacity and capability and strategically driven translatable research outcomes to achieve improved healthcare outcomes for our community.